daffaalfandy/athletes-management-system/docs/planning-artifacts/prd.md

 - **FR10:** System can highlight eligibility conflicts (rank mismatches or weight class overlaps) during roster assembly.

 ### Digital Dossier (Document Management)
-- **FR11:** Coach can link scanned image files (Kyu/Dan certificates, diplomas) to an athlete's profile.
+- **FR11:** Coach can link scanned image files (Kyu/Dan certificates, diplomas, profile photos) to an athlete's profile.
-- **FR12:** System can manage local file paths to ensure document attachments are retrievable.
+- **FR12:** System can manage local file paths to ensure document attachments and photos are retrievable.
 - **FR13:** Coach can preview and view full-sized scans of certificates directly within the application.
 - **FR14:** Coach can flag athlete profiles as "Verified" once their physical paperwork matches the digital records.